evanpurkhiser/recovery/README.md

 1. Ensure the `RECOVERY_ITEM_ID` matches the Secure Note in 1Password containing the markdown file.

-2. Deploy the `worker.js` to cloudflare.
+2. Ensure the `wrangler.toml` matches your desired worker deployment configuration.

-3. Run `make` and set the environment variables as described above.
+2. Deploy the worker and configuration using `make deploy`.